-Spravato (esketamine) is a brand-name prescription medication.
-The Food and Drug Administration (FDA) has approved* it in adults for:
+Spravato is approved* by the Food and Drug Administration (FDA) in adults for:

-- treatment-resistant depression (TRD).
-This type of depression does not respond to antidepressants.
+- Treatment-resistant depression (TRD).
+This type of depression hasn’t responded to two or more antidepressants.

 * Spravato is approved for these uses when it is given in combination with an oral antidepressant.

-The following chart summarizes Spravato’s dosage.
-Spravato is prescribed in combination with an oral antidepressant.
-Milligrams is abbreviated as “mg.”
+The following table summarizes Spravato’s dosage.
+Doctors prescribe Spravato in combination with an oral antidepressant.
+All doses are listed in milligrams (mg).
 Your doctor will determine the dosage that’s best for you.

 * For MDD, Spravato is not typically given for more than 4 weeks.